javiercejudo/floating/README.md

 Simple wrapper for basic arithmetic—addition, subtraction, multiplication and division.

-Useful for plugging it into [linear-arbitrary-precision](https://github.com/javiercejudo/linear-arbitrary-precision) as a fallback to specialised arbitrary precision libraries.
+Useful for plugging it into [arbitrary-precision](https://github.com/javiercejudo/arbitrary-precision) or [linear-arbitrary-precision](https://github.com/javiercejudo/linear-arbitrary-precision) as a fallback to specialised arbitrary precision libraries.

 ## Install